What is Metal Casting?

 Expendable mould casting

-Expendable mould casting as the name suggests uses a temporary non-reusable mould to produce final casting as the mould will be broken to get the casting out.
+Expendable mould casting, as the name suggests uses a temporary non-reusable mould to produce the final casting as the mould will be broken to get the casting out.
 These moulds are typically made of materials such as sand, ceramics & plaster.
 These are generally bonded using binders called bonding agent to improve its properties.
 Complex intricate geometries can be cast using expendable mould casting.

 Permanent mould casting

-Composite Mould casting
+Composite mould casting

 As the name suggests these uses both expendable and re-useable casting moulds to produce castings.
 These normally include materials such as sand, wood, graphite and metal.

-Advantages of metal casting process
+Advantages of metal casting